-In many circumstances, biological and adoptive parents can choose between “closed” and “open” adoptions.
+Biological and adoptive parents can choose between “closed” and “open” adoptions in many circumstances.
 With a closed adoption, the biological mother and father do not contact the child following the adoption.
 The respective parents’ identities can be kept confidential, and the entire adoption process can be completed without any interaction between the parties.

 If you adopt your child from foster care, open adoption may not be possible, either because the agency has a policy of not releasing identifying information for any reason or because doing so in your situation isn’t in the best interests of the child.
 Most international adoptions are confidential as well.

 With open adoption, the biological parents play a role in the adopted child’s life.
-This role’s scope can (and should) be carefully defined, with the terms of the biological parents’ contact specified in a written and signed open adoption agreement.
-Under the right circumstances, open adoption can be the best option for all parties involved; and, if you are considering an open adoption, we can help you understand and choose between the different possibilities for placing structure around the biological parents’ contact with your adopted child.
+This role’s scope can (and should) be carefully defined, with the terms of the biological parents’ contract specified in a written and signed open adoption agreement.
+Under the right circumstances, open adoption can be the best option for all parties involved.
+If you consider an open adoption, we can help you understand and choose between the different possibilities for placing structure around the biological parents’ contact with your adopted child.

 Usually, semi-open refers to an adoption in which the adopters and birth parents meet once or twice and on a first-name-only basis.
 They may also agree to exchange pictures and letters on an annual or infrequent basis through the adoption arranger.
 This is an instance where an attorney can be beneficial as some negotiating may be required.

 What Are the Most Common Kinds of Adoption?